Experienced referrals for Immune Therapies - Available Now!

-The following exciting video shows how cytotoxic T cells – the body’s ‘serial killers’ – hunt down and eliminate cancer cells before moving on to their next target.
+The video above shows how cytotoxic T cells – the body’s ‘serial killers’ – hunt down and eliminate cancer cells before moving on to their next target.

 The immune therapies we organise for our patients enhance and multiply this process – safely.

 Unlike the drug based immune therapies, with unpredictable and often brutal side effects, the cell based immune therapies our patients access have predictable and zero to mild side-effects.